-A phototransistor is a bipolar semiconductor device that converts light energy into electric current.
+A photo-transistors is a bipolar semiconductor device that converts light energy into electric current.

-Be aware: many photo transistors have two terminals only, not three as you might expect for a transistor.
+Be aware: most photo transistors have two terminals only, not three as you might expect for a transistor.
 Do not confuse them with photo diodes.

 Most important specifications